florianBachinger/SCR-Benchmarks-NIPS/README.md

 # Shape-Constrained Regression (SCR) Benchmarks
 This repository serves as a benchmark suite for shape-constrained regression algorithms, which can integrate prior knowledge about the expected shape of the prediction function.

 Our benchmark suite builds upon [established benchmarks for symbolic regression](#credit) and extends them in functionality.
-We provide python code used to generate benchmark data for experiments, a set of test datasets for ease of result comparison, and the ability to check if a function adheres to the specified constraints.
+We provide python code for generating training data for experiments, a set of validation datasets for result comparison, and the ability to check if a function adheres to the specified constraints.

 ## Usage